marmelroy/Format/README.md

 ## Number Formatting

-Format provides extensions for all number types.
+Format provides a formatting extension for all number types.
 To format an Int to two decimal places:
 ```swift
 let formattedNumber = 45.format(Decimals.Two) // 45.00
 ```

-You can use any of these formatters:
+You can apply any of these formatters on any number type:
 ```swift
 Decimals.Three // 10.123
 Currency.USD // $10.12